 - Decide first if you ask enough questions of any type.
 If you are used to talking a lot – that is giving a lot of features and advantages- then start by asking more questions.
 Most of the questions you will ask will be situation questions, but that’s OK.
 Do this for several weeks until you feel comfortable asking questions.

 - Next, plan to ask problem questions.
 Aim to ask the client questions about problems, difficulties and dissatisfaction at least half a dozen times.
-Focus on the amount of questions; do not worry whether each question is “good” or not.
+Focus on the number of questions; do not worry whether each question is “good” or not.

 - If you feel that you are doing a good job of discovering client problems, it is time to move on to implication questions.
 They are more difficult to ask and may require several months of practice before you are comfortable with them.

-- Finally, when you are comfortable with situation, problem and implication questions, turn your attention to need-payoff questions.
+- Finally, when you are comfortable with situation, problem, and implication questions, turn your attention to need-payoff questions.
 Instead of giving benefits to clients, focus on getting the clients to tell you the benefits.
 Ask questions like “How would that help you?”, “What do you see as advantages about this approach?” or “Are there other ways our product might be helpful to you?”.
 Again, focus on quantity, not quality.

 Lastly, after planning and action, it is very important to review the actions you have put in place and analyze them.